You are here

-To enable timely distribution of COVID-19 vaccines, international labels will be used during the initial global rollout, including in Australia.
+To enable timely distribution of COVID-19 vaccines, international labels are being used during the initial global rollout, including in Australia.

 COVID-19 vaccines are manufactured across multiple global sites.
 Early batches of COVID-19 vaccines used in the Australian vaccination program will be manufactured overseas and imported into Australia with an international label affixed.

 Some information typically present on the Australian label may be absent and/or modified on the international label, as well as additional information present that is not relevant to the Australian context.

 COVID-19 vaccines registered in Australia will be accompanied by Australian Product Information (PI) and Consumer Medicine Information (CMI) documents.
 Health professionals and consumers should consult the Australian PI and CMI for each COVID-19 vaccine for information relevant to Australia.

 Important Australian-specific information that is likely to be absent from the international labels includes: